scds/building-feminist-data/references.md

 ### Recommended

 Crenshaw, Kimberlé.
 (2016).
 The Urgency of Intersectionality. _TED Talks_. <https://www.ted.com/talks/kimberle_crenshaw_the_urgency_of_intersectionality?language=en>

+Puar, Jasbir.
+(2012).
+“I would rather be a cyborg than a goddess”: Becoming-Intersectional in Assemblage Theory. _philoSOPHIA 2_(1), 49-66.

 Thwaites, Thomas.
 (2010).
 How I Bult a Toaster - From Scratch. _TED Talks_. <https://www.ted.com/talks/thomas_thwaites_how_i_built_a_toaster_from_scratch?language=en#t-7296>